 The Home Energy Check is a free online calculator that acts as a quick and simple way to work out how you could reduce your energy bills.

 At the end of it, you can take away a report with the details of which improvements will work best for your home and the savings you could make.

 Did you know that more than half of home energy use is on heating?
 Make sure your walls, roof, floors, outside doors and windows are better insulated.
-There are a wide variety of different insulation products and techniques now available including the latest double or triple glazed windows.
+There are a wide variety of different insulation products and techniques now available, including the latest double or triple glazed windows.
 And then upgrade your heating system, whether that means changing from expensive electric heating to gas, or fitting the latest, modern, high efficiency boiler for your existing central heating system.

 You can choose renewable energy technologies such as solar panels that allow you to generate your own electricity, or ground source heat pumps that draw heat from the ground to warm your home.
-You could make big savings on your bills but these measures can cost more to install and are not be suitable for every home.
+You could make big savings on your bills but these upgrades can cost more to install and are not be suitable for every home.

 Find out how much water and energy your household uses and download your free report.

 Enabling community groups to gain an overall picture of home energy efficiency in their area.

 Take control of your energy use and see if you can make savings in your home in Scotland.